TimiMakkonen/TreeContainer/README.md

 #### Version 0.5.0:

 Initial version of BinaryTree and BlueprintTree.
-Basic functionality of BinaryTree mostly in working condition (iterator, find and insertion seem to work, not properly tested).
+Basic functionality of BinaryTree mostly in working condition ('iterator', 'find' and 'insert' seem to work, not properly tested).

 BlueprintTree is mostly completed blueprint to quickly start the work on future tree structures, as planned, when done with BinaryTree.